Othentic-Labs/examples/simple-price-oracle-avs-go-example/README.md

-## Simple Price Oracle AVS GO Example
+## Simple Price Oracle AVS Go Example

 This repository demonstrates how to implement a simple price oracle AVS in Go using the Othentic Stack.